Opioid epidemic in the United States: Second wave (2010–2013)

-Third wave
+Third wave (2013–2016)

 According to the CDC, the third wave of the opioid epidemic began in 2013, and concluded in 2016.
 This wave coincided with a significant increase in overdose deaths involving synthetic opioids, particularly illegally produced fentanyl.
 During this period, deaths related to prescription opioids increased marginally, while heroin-related deaths remained relatively stable.
 The demographic affected during this wave was younger, less frequently male, and more likely to be white and rural compared to the previous waves.

 The third wave also witnessed an increase in opioid-related overdoses among Black and Hispanic individuals in urban areas who use drugs.
 The rise in fentanyl-related deaths is attributed to the fact that fentanyl is 50 to 100 times more potent than morphine, and it is often mixed into heroin or cocaine to increase potency at a low cost.
 Considering that Black Americans tend to consume cocaine more frequently than heroin or other prescription opioids compared to white populations, the increase in deaths is linked to the greater prevalence of fentanyl-laced cocaine.

-Fourth wave
+Fourth wave (2016–present)

 The fourth wave, which began in 2016, is characterized by polysubstance use and increased use of stimulants like methamphetamines and cocaine.
+Additionally, this wave is characterized by the emergence of novel adulterants, such as xylazine and more recently medetomidine in the fentanyl supply.
 The availability and use of illicit fentanyl continue to be the leading cause of fatalities, but the recent rise of polysubstance use, defined as the practice of using multiple drugs at once or in succession, and stimulants, is linked to the increased fatality rate with the ongoing opioid epidemic.

 Between 2012 and 2018, there was a threefold increase in mortality related to cocaine use, and a fivefold increase in mortality related to psychostimulants like methamphetamine.
 This increase has primarily been observed in male populations from non-Hispanic American Indian, non-Hispanic Black, and non-Hispanic White populations.
 Researchers attribute the increase in illicit drug use to the CDC's recommendations to reduce opioid use through measures like tapering opioid prescribing.

+In 2023, opioid deaths began a sustained decline after peaking at 73,000 that year.
+Deaths declined by over 1/3 in 2024.
+The decline is attributed to the reduced availability of fentanyl precursors from China, as the quality of fentanyl decline along supply chains affecting production in both Mexico and China.